Gaoytt/S3-Net/README.md

 </p>

-Visualization results demonstrate that S³-Net produces more accurate detections and focuses more effectively on small targets under complex maritime backgrounds.
+Visualization results demonstrate that S³-Net provides more accurate predictions and focuses more effectively on small targets under complex maritime backgrounds.

 ---